This article was originally published in 2012.

 For the first limb of the Anwoir test, you are more likely to have direct information from the client, law enforcement agencies, media or other third parties, while for the second limb you will be looking more at warning signs of money laundering.

-Chapter 11 of the AML practice note lists warning signs that may give you cause for concern.
-As advised in previous articles one warning sign provides a basis for making further enquiries of your client.
+Chapters 2 and 12 of the legal sector AML Guidance list warning signs that may give you cause for concern.
+One warning sign provides a basis for making further enquiries of your client.
 Several warning signs at once, without reasonable explanation, are more likely to provide grounds for suspicion.

 Just because a fee earner raises a concern, does not mean that you will automatically have a suspicion.
 Following the 2011 trial in Shah v HSBC, the court confirmed that, where concerns are raised by an employee, it is appropriate for an MLRO to ask questions about those concerns and review information held on the client before forming their own view about whether they have a suspicion.